RoyBidani/Yad2SearchBot/README.md

 # Yad2 Apartment Notifier Bot

 This project monitors real estate listings on [Yad2](https://www.yad2.co.il/) and sends notifications via Telegram about new listings that meet specific criteria, such as neighborhood, price, and apartment details.

 ---

 ## Features

 - Monitors listings for apartments in predefined neighborhoods.
-- Sends notifications including address, price, details, and link to the listing.
+- Sends notifications including address, price, details, and a link to the listing.
 - Supports multi-user notifications via Telegram.
-- Customizable search parameters via `neighborhoods.json` file.
+- Customizable search parameters via the `neighborhoods.json` file.

 ---